 That’s what’s so cool about partnering with VOYCE – Whakarongo Mai, it’s this advocacy organization in New Zealand, that’s there to make sure the voice of the young person is heard.

-I’ve met with 1,300 young people, of all ages, through schools and local sailing club programmes, and a lot of youth who are either in care, or have care experience.
+I’ve met with more than 1,500 young people, of all ages, through schools and local sailing club programmes, and a lot of youth who are either in care, or have care experience.

 It’s amazing to let them explore Windfola.
 Kids who have never been on a sailboat before have no idea that it’s like a tiny home, so they think that’s really cool.